-- A. ACTS OF DISHONESTY, which includes but is not limited to: - Cheating, such as a) use of any unauthorized assistance in taking quizzes, tests, or examinations; b) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; c) the acquisition, without permission, of tests or other academic material belonging to a member of the Academy faculty or staff; or d) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion. - 2.
+- A. ACTS OF DISHONESTY, which includes but is not limited to: - 1.
+Cheating, such as a) use of any unauthorized assistance in taking quizzes, tests, or examinations; b) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; c) the acquisition, without permission, of tests or other academic material belonging to a member of the Academy faculty or staff; or d) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion. - 2.
 Plagiarism, such as the a) use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment; or b) unacknowledged use of materials prepared by another person or entity, such as the use of term papers or other academic work that was purchased. - 3.
-Furnishing false information to any Academy employee or office. - 4.
-Forgery, alteration or misuse of any Academy document, record or instrument of identification. - B. ALCOHOL AND/OR DRUG MISCONDUCT, which includes but is not limited to: - Use, possession, manufacturing, or distribution of any unlawful drug, such as marijuana, medical marijuana, heroin, narcotics, or other controlled substances prohibited by state or federal law, or as otherwise prohibited by Academy policy. - 2.
+Furnishing false information to any Academy employee or office.

+- 4. Forgery, alteration or misuse of any Academy document, record or instrument of identification. - B. ALCOHOL AND/OR DRUG MISCONDUCT, which includes but is not limited to: - 1.
+Use, possession, manufacturing, or distribution of any unlawful drug, such as marijuana, medical marijuana, heroin, narcotics, or other controlled substances prohibited by state or federal law, or as otherwise prohibited by Academy policy. - 2.
 Use, possession, manufacturing, or distribution of alcohol in violation of Academy policy, state or federal law. - 3.
 Being under the influence of an unlawful drug, under the influence of alcohol or intoxicated in violation of Academy policy. - C. SEXUAL MISCONDUCT, which includes but is not limited to engaging in: - 1.
-Sexual misconduct or sexual assault, as defined in and governed by the Academy's policy on Student Sexual Misconduct and Sexual Assault. - 2.
-Acts of domestic violence, stalking or other acts of violence occurring within a dating relationship. - 3.
-Acts of sexual harassment. - D. CONDUCT THAT DISREGARDS THE WELFARE, HEALTH OR SAFETY OF THE ACADEMY COMMUNITY, which includes but is not limited to: - 1.
-Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, or other conduct which threatens or endangers the health or safety of any person. - 2.
-Hazing, which means a) any action or situation on or off Academy property that recklessly or intentionally endangers the mental or physical health of any such student, employee, group
+Sexual misconduct and sexual assault, as defined in and governed by Procedure 201.2 and MMA Policy 604. - 2.
+Sexual harassment, as defined in MMA Policy 201 and governed by MMA Procedures 201.1 and 201.2. - 3.
+Dating violence, domestic violence and stalking, as defined in and governed by MMA Procedure 201.2 and MMA Policy 604.